TomC-93/VLR/Crown-Heights/README.md

-# Data associated with _Conifer samara structure diverges across the height of the tree crown_ which has been accepted for publication in _New Zealand Plant Protection_
+# Data associated with _Conifer samara structure diverges across the height of the tree crown_
+## Accepted for publication in _New Zealand Plant Protection_

 ## Description